Priti Patel launches UK's ‘historic’ points-based visa system

 The new points-based system will also expand the skills threshold for skilled workers.
 Those looking to live and work in the UK will need to be qualified up to A-level or equivalent, rather than degree-level under the current system.
 This will provide greater flexibility and ensure UK business has access to a wide pool of skilled workers, the Home Office said.

-In line with the British Prime Minister Boris Johnson's manifesto commitment in the December 2019 General Election, there will be no specific route for low-skilled workers.
-"It is estimated 70 percent of the existing EU workforce would not meet the requirements of the skilled worker route, which will help to bring overall numbers down in future," the Home Office said.
+In line with Prime Minister Boris Johnson’s manifesto commitment in the December 2019 election, there will be no specific route for low-skilled workers.
+"It is estimated 70 per cent of the existing EU workforce would not meet the requirements of the skilled worker route, which will help to bring overall numbers down in future,” the Home Office said.

-Student visa routes will also be points-based and be opened up to EU citizens from next year.
-Those wishing to study in the UK will need to demonstrate that they have an offer from an approved educational institution, that they can support themselves financially and that they speak English.

-To address the specific labour concerns of the agricultural sector reliant on seasonal workers from the EU, the Seasonal Workers Pilot will be expanded in time for the 2020 harvest from 2,500 to 10,000 places.
-EU citizens and other non-visa nationals will not require a visa to enter the UK when visiting the UK for up to six months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)